Skip to main content

 If you're running a consulting practice and doing 4-8 engagements a year, the bottleneck isn't demand.
 It's the 25-30 hours of synthesis work sitting between your client's kickoff call and your first real finding.

-Three-Phase Synthesis compresses that.
+Three-Phase Synthesis, built into the operating system for consulting teams, compresses that.
 Not by cutting corners, but by running the same analytical process you'd run manually, across all three data sources simultaneously, and surfacing the contradictions and patterns that used to take days of cross-referencing.

 The result: audit engagements that run in ~15 hours instead of 40+.
 Consistent quality across every engagement.
 And a practice where your expertise shows up in strategic interpretation and client relationships, not in late-night highlighting sessions.